 One of these targets involves the modulation of the GABA receptor to balance the levels of two neurotransmitters: glutamate (excitatory) and gamma-aminobutyric acid (inhibitory).
 High levels of glutamate and low levels of GABA are associated with the hyperactivity of the brain and increased feelings of anxiety.
 By modulating the GABA receptor, CBD helps to maintain equilibrium in your nervous system, preventing bouts of anxiety, improving stress response, and enhancing focus.

 CBD also acts on the serotonin receptor.
 Serotonin is the neurotransmitter responsible for mood and emotions, whose low levels are linked to anxiety and depression.
 In contrast, excess serotonin levels in the brain can induce muscle spasms, overactive reflexes, shivering, clumsiness, and tremor.

 Although CBD doesn’t directly boost your serotonin levels, it blocks its reuptake by interacting with the 5-1HTA serotonin receptor so that your brain can use it more effectively.
-This, in turn, translates into the proper functioning of brain cells and lowers the incidence of anxiety and depression.
+This, in turn, translates into the proper functioning of brain cells and thus helps to relieve tremors, muscle spasms, and even lowers the incidence of anxiety and depression.

 4. CBD Reduces Cigarette Consumption

 One study examined smokers who wanted to quit smoking cigarettes.
 Each smoker was taking an inhaler with either CBD or a placebo vaping cartridge.
 The participants were asked to use the inhalers every time they felt the urge to smoke.
 At the end of this week-long study, the CBD group showed a 40% reduction in cigarette consumption while the placebo group didn’t report a significant difference in the number of cigarettes smoked.